History of Skip Bayless in Timeline

 August 2012: Resumes Writing for ESPN.com

-2012: Nominated for Sports Emmy Award
+2012: Sports Emmy Nomination and Webby Award

-April 26, 2016: Parted Ways with ESPN
+April 26, 2016: Parting ways with ESPN

-June 2016: Bayless Leaves First Take
+June 2016: Departure from First Take

-In June 2016, Skip Bayless left the ESPN2 show "First Take" where he was a commentator with Stephen A. Smith.
+In June 2016, Skip Bayless left the ESPN2 show First Take after working as a commentator alongside Stephen A. Smith.

 June 21, 2016: Final Appearance on First Take

-On June 21, 2016, Bayless made his final appearance on "First Take".
+On June 21, 2016, Skip Bayless made his final appearance on First Take.

 September 2016: Skip and Shannon: Undisputed Debut

-In September 2016, Skip Bayless debuted his show "Skip and Shannon: Undisputed" with Shannon Sharpe on Fox Sports 1.
+In September 2016, Skip Bayless debuted his show Skip and Shannon: Undisputed with Shannon Sharpe on Fox Sports 1.

-On September 10, 2020, Bayless was criticized for remarks he made about Cowboys quarterback Dak Prescott, saying that Prescott's statements about suffering from depression were a sign of "weakness".
+On September 10, 2020, Skip Bayless was criticized for remarks he made about Cowboys quarterback Dak Prescott, saying that Prescott's statements about suffering from depression were a sign of "weakness".

-March 2021: Signs Contract with Fox Sports
+March 2021: Signs contract with Fox Sports

-January 2, 2023: Insensitive Tweet About Damar Hamlin
+January 2, 2023: Insensitive Tweet about Damar Hamlin

 August 2023: Relaunch of Undisputed